charlottemach/redis-operator/README.md

 The operator relies on Redis cluster functionality to serve client requests.

-There are 2 ways to run the operator.
-For quick tests, it's easier to run the deployment using Makefile.

 ## Folder structure

 The `config` folder contains all necessary kubernetes and [kustomize](https://kustomize.io) manifests